twallema/pySODM/_sources/speedup.md.txt

 ### JIT compilation

 Just-in-time compilation, made possible by [numba](https://numba.pydata.org/), can be used to speed up code.
-It is best applied to the `integrate()` function of the `ODEModel` class.
+It is best applied to the `integrate()` function of the `ODE` class.
 The amount of achievable speedup is different for every model.
 Generally speaking, models with for-loops in them, or models with large matrix computations will speed up quite nicely.
 Jit compiling the 1D PFR in the [enzyme kinetics](enzyme_kinetics.md) tutorial results in a 16-fold speedup, while jit compiling the PPBB enzyme kinetic model only speeds up the code by 6%.
 Because the `compute_rates()` function of the `JumpProcess` class has a dictionary as its output, it is very hard (impossible?) to use numba on stochastic models for now.

 ### Avoid large inputs in time-dependent parameter functions